Reduced-Dose Radiotherapy for Head and Neck Cancer

 The trial does not specify if you need to stop taking your current medications.
 However, it mentions that participants can receive concurrent systemic anticancer therapy and investigational agents with approval.
 It's best to discuss your specific medications with the trial team.

-How is reduced-dose radiotherapy different from other treatments for head and neck cancer?
+What evidence suggests that this trial's reduced-dose radiotherapy treatments could be effective for head and neck cancer?

 Chris McLaughlin, M.D.